I'm writing this series titled "Design Basics" to help with common questions.

 Flipping back to design: Where feedback becomes challenging is when a client details very specific changes to the design.
 You may not realize it, but you are inadvertently wading into our toolbox.
 For example: a client asks us to take the underline out, make the logo bigger, change blue to yellow and swap out the image we've selected.
 These requests may seem subjective or like a matter of personal taste, but to a trained professional they're not.
 There are proven solutions we know will work and specific, well-researched choices we've made while putting the design together.

 When asking for detailed changes you are unknowingly asking us to make the project less effective and limit the success of the outcome.
 That could mean making the finished product harder to read, causing the project to generate fewer sales, creating something visually overwhelming or creating something that's unclear or unappealing to your target audience.
+In some cases you may be hampering the ability to have it physically manufactured or installed.

 When clients tinker with the tools in our toolbox, without having comparable education, experience or professional knowhow it puts us in a challenging spot.